Customer Insights to Transform Sales Conversations

 • Their initial experience with your offering (especially if you offer a free trial).

-• Why the customer chose your offering over competing offerings from other companies.
+• Why did the customer choose your offering over competing offerings from other companies?

-If you're looking for some inspiration on a good case study, take a look at this example from eFax.
-Though it's only brief, it shows the McCabe Group's complete experience with eFax's product, including how it changed the daily workflow on the company's construction sites.
+If you're looking for some inspiration on a good case study, look at this example from eFax.
+Though brief, it shows the McCabe Group's complete experience with eFax's product, including how it changed the daily workflow on the company's construction sites.

 image